andravin/spio/README.md

 ### Audience

-At this early stage of development, we hope Spio will be interesting to those performing convnet kernel R&D. As we add support for other types of layers, we aim to make Spio helpful for model researchers too.
+At this early stage of development, Spio will be interesting to performance engineers.
+As we add support for more layers, Spio will be helpful for model researchers too.

 ## Benchmarks